bradleykirby/WallaceTheme/README.md

 Wallace uses an API-first approach for rendering both on the server and client.
 You get all the performance of a single page app with all the SEO benefits and wp-admin compatibility of a traditional server-rendered theme.

-**Notice: Requires WordPress version 4.7 or higher and "pretty" (no "?") permalinks.
+**Notice: Requires WordPress version 4.7 or higher and "pretty" permalinks.
 Some plugins may be incompatible with this theme - particularly those that make heavy modifications to the structure of the site like page builders.
-Plugins that only modify the content and/or introduce code to the `<head>` and `<footer>` should work properly.**
+Plugins that only modify the data of a website (rather than its structure) and plugins that introduce code to the `<head>` and `<footer>` (like an SEO plugin) should work properly.**

 This project is under active development and updates may introduce breaking changes or changes that alter the structure and design of your site.
 If you prefer, you can wait for a more stable 2.0 release.